SquareBracketAssociates/101-OOP/Chapters/Tests/Tests.md

 #### Step 8: Interpret the results

-The method `assert:` is defined in the class `TestAsserter`.
-This is a superclass of `TestCase` and therefore all other `TestCase` subclasses and is responsible for all kinds of test result assertions.
 The `assert:` method expects a boolean argument, usually the value of a tested expression.
 When the argument is true, the test passes; when the argument is false, the test fails.